NetCoreTemplates/razor-ssg/MyApp/_posts/2023-01-20_javascript.md

 #### Polyfill for Safari

 Unfortunately Safari is the last modern browser to [support import maps](https://caniuse.com/import-maps) which is only now in
 Technical Preview.
-Luckily this feature can be polyfilled with the [ES Module Shims](https://github.com/guybedford/es-module-shims) that's configured in this template:
+Luckily this feature can be polyfilled with the [ES Module Shims](https://github.com/guybedford/es-module-shims):

 ```html
 @if (Context.Request.Headers.UserAgent.Any(x => x.Contains("Safari") && !x.Contains("Chrome")))